 When you are considering plastering the walls and ceilings of your house then you must make certain considerations.
-Plastering and concreting is a different thing and you must know about the difference between two terms.
+Plastering and concreting is a different thing and you must know about the difference between the two terms.
 Concreters can build the house and concrete the walls and surface, but plasterers will improve the walls and home with some polish layers, and they can also decorate your walls, ceilings, and surface with proper finishes.

-What is such nature of wall finish?
+What is such a nature of the wall finish?

-- Lime plaster: This nature of plaster consists of a lime mixture which has a mixture of sand and lime ratio of 1:3.
+- Lime plaster: This nature of plaster consists of a lime mixture that has a mixture of sand and lime ratio of 1:3.
 This same material is used for the undercoat and the finished surface.

 - Cement plaster: In this nature of plastering cement and sand in the ratio 1:3 is mixed with water to prepare the material used for doing the plaster.
 Plasticizers are used with the mixture so that people can prevent bugs and parasitize from their walls and ceilings.

 - Gypsum plaster: This is a new variety of plaster which is taking over lime and cement plastering.
 It is also favored as there is less chance of shrinkage and cracking.
-There can be various natures of plasters obtainable by heating gypsum to a definite range of temperature.
-Depending on the applications it can be of various natures like casting, undercoat, finish, one coat and machine applied plaster.
+There can be various natures of plasters obtainable by heating gypsum to a definite range of temperatures.
+Depending on the applications it can be of various natures like casting, undercoat, finish, one coat and machine applied the plaster.

 Types of finishes provided by the plasterers: